tsurdilo/my-temporal-dockercompose/README.md

 * "Not enough hosts to serve the request"
   * Can happen on startup when some temporal service container did not start up properly, run the docker compose command again typically fixes this
-* Fluentd errors on startup (when using docker-compose-auto-setup.yml)
-  * Seems to happen on Mac M1, fix is to remove the fluentd service (and its references in depends) as well as logging section from temporal service in docker compose file.

 ## Extra
 Here are some extra configurations, try them out and please report any errors.